 Sales analytics software like sales-i provides businesses with all of those things and more.
 Combining CRM software with Business Intelligence tools, sales-i provides users with a single platform for all of their sales information.
 Outgoing employees can input valuable customer and account information for future reference, so years of client relationships aren’t lost to retirement.
 At the same time, new employees can learn about sales trends from the actionable data sales-i provides each morning.
 Customers are buying nails but not screws? sales-i will push that alert to the sales team, letting reps know what to discuss on their next sales call.

-To learn more about the changing manufacturing industry, download our free whitepaper Manufacturing, Distribution and Wholesale in 2018 and Beyond.
-Or, if you’re interested in finding out more about how sales-i can help your business, schedule a free demonstration of our software today!
+If you’re interested in finding out more about how sales-i can help your business, schedule a free demonstration of our software today!